"Entrust your works to the Lord, and your plans will succeed" Proverbs 16:3

 • Refusal to renew – Many contracts are written in such a way that the customer requests to renew the warranty each year, and the company has complete discretion on whether or not they want to approve the renewal.
 Generally, there are no problems for a couple of years, but when the company is worried the barrier may be breaking down, they can easily stop renewing the warranty.
 This leaves you in a situation where you have to pay for a new treatment if you want to protect your home.

 • Significant renewal increases – Almost all contracts are written in such a way that allows for increases in the annual renewals.
 And this is understandable.
 However, most contracts have very little or no restrictions on those increases.
-One customer’s annual renewals increased from $75.00 to $278.00 in 5 years!
+One customer’s annual renewal increased from $75.00 to $278.00 in 5 years!
 Make sure your contract offers you some reasonable protections against unreasonable increases.